salmon-charles/qooxdoo-archetype-desktop/README.md

 # Qooxdoo Archetype Gui

-The qooxdoo-archetype-gui is a maven archetype to create a qooxdoo application within a maven project.
+The qooxdoo-archetype-desktop is a maven archetype to create a qooxdoo application within a maven project.

 Visit the [qooxdoo-archetype home page] project page for full documentation.